snlamm/grind-mixins/README.md

 ```

 ## Types of Mixins
-plugin-grind-mixins grants access to two types mixins: Inheritance and Merge.
+plugin-grind-mixins grants access to two types of mixins: Inheritance and Merge.
 They can be used together, though they work quite differently.

 ## Inheritance Mixins
 Inheritance mixins are added to the inheritance chain of a class.
 Because they use inheritance, these mixins can use `super()` (unlike Merge mixins or attributes added through `Object.assign()` and the like).